polterguy/micro/README.md

 ## Extension widgets

 Micro contains some extension widgets which are documented below.
-All of these extension widgets, will automatically include the relevant CSS files.
+Most of these extension widgets, will automatically include the relevant CSS file(s).

 ### [micro.widgets.modal]